VINTERGATAN IV: Cosmic phases of star formation in Milky Way-like galaxies: Results

 \subsection{The Kennicutt-Schmidt relation}

 The evolution of a galaxy in the KS diagram evaluates to what degree it is undergoing a starburst episode, provided a control sample.
-Galaxies in Figure~\ref{fig:ksd} can be grouped in two categories: those along the canonical KS relation, also referred to as the ``disc sequence'' (solid line), and the ``starburst sequence'' (dotted line), shifted {$\sim$}1 dex above the disc sequence.
+Galaxies in Figure~\ref{fig:ksd} can be grouped in two categories: those represented by red markers along the canonical KS relation, also referred to as the ``disc sequence'' (solid red line), and observations displayed in blue around the ``starburst sequence'' (dotted blue line), shifted {$\sim$}1 dex above the disc sequence.
 High redshift gas-rich galaxies on the disc sequence have increased {$\Sigma_{\rm SFR}$} and {$\Sigma_{\rm gas}$} compared to local discs, with only a slight decrease in \tdep \citep{daddi10a}, whereas galaxies on the starburst sequence feature a significantly lower \tdep \citep{daddi10b,rodighiero11}.

 For \vintergatan, {$\Sigma_{\rm gas}$} and {$\Sigma_{\rm SFR}$} are calculated on each simulation snapshot by accounting for the mass of cold gas ({$T < 10^4$} K) and stars younger than 100 Myr.
 Both quantities are computed within a sphere of radius 3{$R_{1/2}$}.
 The evolution of \vintergatan in Figure~\ref{fig:ksd} shows that the galaxy resides in the disc sequence in the \textit{Early} phase, jumps onto the starburst sequence during the \textit{Starburst} phase, and returns back to the disc sequence in the \textit{Secular} phase, consistent with nearby discs in the THINGS survey \citep{bigiel08}.
-Contrarily to observations that usually select interacting galaxies near their peak of star formation activity, our stacked outputs include moments of quiescence in between mergers, which reduces the average value of {$\Sigma_{\rm SFR}$} and {$\Sigma_{\rm gas}$} shown here.